Rockman (comics): The Twelve

 It is strongly hinted that Rockman's historical origin has simply been a delusional fantasy when Danielle Rose, a young girl from West Virginia, tells the military caretakers of Rockman that the hero may be her lost great-uncle Daniel Rose.
 Apparently, Rose was a miner who lived in Tarleton, West Virginia, and became well known for being the first miner to advocate unionizing.
 Rose lived there with his wife and daughter (whom he referred to as his "little princess"), until Boss Clete, the corrupt head of the Lufton Fuel Company, hired some thugs to silence the growing trade union.
 Rose accepted the fight, and brought his trade union down into the mine to confront Clete's men.
 At the last moment, Boss Clete attempted to flee, while exploding behind himself a hidden dynamite charge that was intended to seal off the mine and kill Daniel Rose and his men.
 However, Boss Clete forgot to take in account the eventual methane chain reactions.
 As a result, the mine collapsed around the men, killing everyone except for Rose.
 Exposure to hidden pockets of an "unknown mutagenic gas" gave him extended reserves of strength and durability, along with making him impervious to harm.
-When Rose returned to the surface, after two days of constant digging, he discovered that the resulting sinkhole had swallowed the whole Tarleton, killing everyone he held dear, included his beloved wife and his "little princess".
+When Rose returned to the surface, after two days of constant digging, he discovered that the resulting sinkhole had swallowed the whole of Tarleton, killing everyone he held dear, included his beloved wife and his "little princess".

 Daniel Rose snapped, and in his stupor was left pounding the ground, calling his lost family to him.
-Exhausted and utterly unbalanced, Rose abandoned his town only to resurface later as "Rockman, King of Abyssmia", which may have been a psychological coping mechanism to deal with the shattered figments of his former life.
+Exhausted and utterly unbalanced, Rose abandoned his town only to resurface later as "Rockman, King of Abyssmia", which may have been a psychological coping mechanism to deal with the shattered fragments of his former life.

 Rockman's story ends ambiguously.
 He is caught in a collapsing building, and apparently hears his "princess" coming to get him.
 When his team-mates excavate, in an attempt to retrieve his body, they instead find a tunnel that goes for a mile into the Earth.

 Powers, abilities, and equipment

 Besides having access to advanced Abyssmian technology, including a "digger car" for transport and monitoring equipment, Rockman has immense strength, durability, and speed, as well as combat mastery.
 He does not need food, air, or water and can withstand extreme pressures from under the sea.

 After his revival in The Twelve, he did not explain that these powers came from the exposure to a still unknown underground gas.
 As Rockman is revealed to be a citizen of the U.S.A. named Daniel Rose, his Abyssmian technology are now enhanced digging instruments, as he was a professional miner.

-His mental state (precarious after the tragic loss of his family), continues to erode as he was also brought into modern times.
-Rockman is also in a state of constant mourning, waiting for his dead loved ones to return.
+His mental state (precarious after the tragic loss of his family) continues to erode when he is brought into modern times.
+Rockman is in a state of constant mourning, waiting for his dead loved ones to return.